 And that's it.

-Bodyweight workouts, strength training workouts, sprint workouts—it works for all of them.
-It’s simple, it’s adjustable, and it works.
+Bodyweight workouts, strength training workouts, sprint workouts—this workout journal works for all of them.
+It's simple, it's adjustable, and it works.
 1

 In the examples above, I only listed one exercise per workout so that I could lay out the format clearly.
 Obviously, when you are doing multiple exercises per workout, you simply follow the same structure and add each additional exercises under the previous one.